Skip to Content

 • copy of your separation agreement; and/or

-• prenuptial agreement;
+• prenuptial or postnuptial agreement;

 • list of beneficiaries’ names, addresses, and phone numbers; and/or